Holographic MIMO Communications: What is the benefit of closely spaced antennas?: The Effect of Coupling: A case study with two antennas in a single path LoS scenario

 \section{The Effect of Coupling: A case study with two antennas in a single path LoS scenario}

 To showcase what is the impact of mutual coupling in multi-user MIMO, next we consider a simple scenario in uplink with $K=2$ UEs and ${M_{\rm BS}} =2 $ half-wavelength dipoles in side-by-side configuration.
-Transmission takes place over a single LoS propagation path with $\{(\theta_{k},\phi_{k});k=1,2\}$ being the directions of UEs in the far-field of the BS array.
-For convenience, we let
+We consider LoS propagation and assume that the UEs are in the far-field of the array.
+Hence, we use \eqref{doc} with $\phi_k$ and $\theta_k$ being the angles of the incident planar wave generated by UE $k=1,2$.
+For convenience, we denote